aerth/cosgo/README.md

 ## Usage Examples

+	First, cd into a new empty directory such as $HOME/cosgo, this will allow you to easily see which files cosgo creates on boot.

 ```
 cosgo -h # show flags
+cosgo # normal boot and serve
-cosgo -debug # more messages
+cosgo -debug # more verbosity
 cosgo -nolog -quiet # no output whatsoever
 cosgo -bind 127.0.0.1 -port 8000 # nginx or hidden service setup (bind only to localhost)
 cosgo -bind 0.0.0.0 -port 8000 # listen and serve (bind to all interfaces)
-cosgo -gpg publickey.asc -debug # loads publickey.asc into memory (so you can delete it after booting cosgo if you want)
+cosgo -gpg publickey.asc # loads publickey.asc into memory

 ```

-See newest version in action at https://cosgo.herokuapp.com/
+See newest version in action!
+It is automatically deployed at https://cosgo.herokuapp.com/

 -------